timminator/ParsecVDA-Always-Connected/README.md

   <p align="center">
     Connects a Virtual Display to your PC
     <br />
-    and allows for a headless operation
+    and allows for a headless operation -
     <br />
-    No need for Dummy-Plugs anymore!
+    no need for Dummy Plugs anymore!
   </p>
 </p>